Every year, airlines worldwide seem to make the restrictions regarding what size luggage you can take on a plane with you more complicated.

 Southwest Airlines

-Interestingly, the Southwest website states “A friendly reminder: If your personal item does not fit under your seat, you will be asked to place it in an overhead bin.” which effectively means it can be larger without a problem.
+Interestingly, the Southwest website states “A friendly reminder: If your personal item does not fit under your seat, you will be asked to place it in an overhead bin.”
+This means it can be larger without a problem.

 Hawaiian Airlines